samhita-l/rehs2024/README.md

 # Install
 Make sure Git is installed in your command-line interface.
 Then, run `git clone https://github.com/samhita-l/rehs2024.git` in the terminal to clone this project to your local device.

+# Dependencies
+This project requires two Python packages: Pandas and Matplotlib.
+We recommend managing your environment through [Conda](https://docs.conda.io/projects/conda/en/stable/) or [Miniconda](https://docs.anaconda.com/miniconda/).

 # Using the Code
 This project has several features.
 User input is made possible by the argparse package, which creates a command-line interface in your local terminal.
 Start each query with `python parse_data.py`.
 We suggest viewing the project through Visual Studio Code.

+## Customize Database Input
+By default, the log files are stored within a folder named "moduleUsage": `module_directory = os.path.abspath(os.path.join(os.path.dirname(__file__), 'moduleUsage'))`

+If you have stored the files to a different path, replace `moduleUsage` with the directory name.
+Alternatively, you can change the moduleUsage folder itself by taking out or adding files.

 ## Running it directly
 If you run the file directly, the code will parse all the data from every module usage log and output it into a neat dataframe.
 From left to right, the headings are: